someonesdad1/plib/README.md

 [plib](https://github.com/someonesdad1/plib) Last updated 12 Jan 2026

-This repository is a collection of python stuff I've written since 1998.
+This repository is a collection of python modules and scripts.

-- `plib` holds modules that are intended to be used by other scripts
+- `plib` has modules that are intended to be used by other scripts
-- `plib/pgm` holds scripts that are separate programs
+- `plib/pgm` has scripts that are separate programs
-- `plib/tests` holds test scripts for modules that don't have their tests built in
+- `plib/tests` has test scripts for modules that don't have their tests built in
-- `plib/g` holds a python graphics library that outputs PostScript
+- `plib/g` has a python graphics library that outputs PostScript
-- `plib/doc` holds things related to documentation
+- `plib/doc` has things related to documentation
-- `plib/lib` holds things that support a few of the modules in `plib`
+- `plib/lib` has things that support a few of the modules in `plib`

 Click on the following links to get more information (**note:  this structure is planned but not implemented yet**):